Associate | Established: 1971 | Associate since 2020

 SMO 4: Code of Ethics for Professional Accountants

-The International Code of Ethics for Professional Accountants (including International Independence Standards) has been adopted in Zimbabwe and is prescribed under the regulatory framework overseen by the Public Accountants and Auditors Board (PAAB).
-CGI does not have authority to adopt ethical standards at the jurisdiction level; however, it is responsible for ensuring that its members comply with applicable ethical requirements.
+The International Code of Ethics for Professional Accountants (including International Independence Standards) is adopted in Zimbabwe under the regulatory framework overseen by the Public Accountants and Auditors Board (PAAB).
+The Chartered Governance and Accountancy Institute in Zimbabwe (CGI) does not have authority to adopt ethical standards at the jurisdiction level but is responsible for promoting and enforcing ethical conduct among its members.

 Current Status: Sustain